madlab-ucr/CS235_CourseProject_Template/README.md

 # CS235 Course Project Starter

 A bare-bones project template for course project submission.
+0. **EDA.ipynb** - A notebook detailing exploratory data analysis.
+It is crucial to perform EDA before embarking on any machine learning journey.
 1. **src/dataloader.py** - Loads and preprocesses your _raw data_ and converts it into a _dataset_ consiting of train-validation-test sets.
 Returns said train-validation-test sets.
 2. **src/models.py** - Builds your models.
 Each model is a python class with _at least_ train() and predict() methods along with class attributes for model hyperparameters.
 Returns the class object.
 3. **src/driver.py** - Entry-point script which calls the _dataloader_ to get train-val-test sets or generators and _models_ to get a model object to be trained using the train set.